Last Update: September 30, 2022

 None of these beliefs about fat are true.
-In my latest book, I combined the latest research with my several decades of empirical evidence working with patients to prove what I’ve long discovered: The right fats can help you become lean, healthy, and vibrant.
+In my latest book, I combined the latest research with my several decades of empirical evidence working with patients to prove what I’ve long discovered: The right fats can help you become lean, healthy, and vibrant (2).

 Fat is one of the body’s most basic building blocks.
 The average person is made up of between 15 and 30 percent fat!
-Yet for decades, we’ve unfairly demonized dietary fat, diligently followed a low-fat diet that almost always equates into a high-sugar and high-refined carb diet that contributes to insulin resistance, obesity, heart disease, type 2 diabetes, and numerous other problems.
+Yet for decades, we’ve unfairly demonized dietary fat, diligently followed a low-fat diet that almost always equates into a high-sugar and high-refined carb diet that may contribute to insulin resistance, obesity, heart disease, type 2 diabetes, and numerous other problems (3).

-Simply put: Sugar, not fat, is the real villain that steals our health and sabotages our waistlines.
+Simply put: Sugar, not fat, is the real villain that steals our health and sabotages our waistlines (4).

 With Eat Fat, Get Thin, I’m determined to separate fat from fiction by giving you the skinny on fats: what to eat and how to use dietary fats to regain your health and ideal body weight.

 I’m going to blow up the myths about dietary fat and show you how this still-maligned macronutrient can help you become lean and healthy.

 For now, let’s look at 10 take-home fat facts.